 Cerulean warbler (Photo by Bill Hubick)

-The cerulean warbler is an evasive bird, often heard but rarely seen because it lives in the tops of the tallest trees, flitting from branch to branch as it forages for food.
-But each time Dr. Henry Barnett visits the Happy Valley Forest (HVF) and hears this species' distinctive buzzing call, he recalls the day he caught a glimpse of its white belly and black necklace.
+The cerulean warbler is an evasive bird.
+It is often heard but rarely seen, because it lives in the tops of the tallest trees.
+Here, it flits from branch to branch as it forages for food.
+Each time the late Dr. Henry Barnett visited the Happy Valley Forest (HVF) and heard this species' distinctive buzzing call, he would remember the day he caught a glimpse of its white belly and black necklace.

 "He and his friend were lying on their backs and scouring the canopy till they finally saw the male.
-I think the canopy was not quite leafed out, so they were lucky," says Dr. Barnett's daughter, Ann Love, who has heard the story many times on hikes through the HVF with her father.
-While she has seen cerulean warblers as they congregate for summer migration, she's never been fortunate enough to spot one in its treetop nest.
+I think the canopy was not quite leafed out, so they were lucky," recalls Dr. Barnett's daughter, Ann Love, who heard the story many times on hikes through the HVF with her father.
+She has seen cerulean warblers as they congregate for summer migration.
+But she has never been fortunate enough to spot one in its treetop nest.

 What is the conservation status of this species?